LBNL-ETA/SimulatorToFMU/doc/userGuide/source/introduction.rst

    - The invocation of the simulation program is memoryless.
 That is, the output of the simulation program at any invocation time ``t`` depends only on the inputs at the time ``t``.
+  - The inputs and the outputs of the Simulator must be of type ``Float``.